DavidYKay/davidykay.github.io/_posts/2016-04-08-What's-the-Big-Deal-With-GPU-Compute.md

 From computational chemistry to medical imaging and astrophysics, the raw computational power of GPUs are making supercomputing-like performance accessible to every lab.

-As you can see from the above chart, some applications have seen speedups of 245x!
+According to [this presentation](http://www.nvidia.com/content/GTC/documents/SC09_CUDA_luebke_Intro.pdf), some applications have seen speedups of 245x!
 ### Machine Learning

 ![Chart](../images/2016/04/08-GPU-Compute/GradientAscent.png)